 about us

 Anima Mundi School is a place of learning, re-discovery and reclaiming of the deep feminine & our innate connection to the Anima Mundi—the World Soul.
-Our school is based on the works of Carl G. Jung, yet it is rooted in the ancient teachings of the sacred feminine, as experienced and recovered by women today.
-As the feminine path of individuation can be different than the masculine one, our center is a place for women to explore this unique path, with the contemporary tools of depth-psychology while being immersed in the mythic imagination.
+Our school is strongly rooted on the works of Carl G. Jung, yet it works with the emergence of the ancient teachings of the sacred feminine, as experienced and recovered by women today.
+As a feminine path of individuation can be different than a masculine one, our center is a place to explore this path, with the contemporary tools of depth-psychology while being immersed in the mythic imagination.

-Our long-term courses are held within the framework of our research center, and is open to all women and those who identify as female.
-This growing community of women is individually dedicated to uncovering their roots, place and creativity in the world while reconnecting in the attitude of service to the Anima Mundi.
+Our long-term courses are held within the framework of our research center.
+We are a growing community (of mostly women) that is individually dedicated to uncovering their roots, place and creativity in the world while reconnecting in the attitude of service to the Anima Mundi.
 Collectively, we listen, witness and research classic mythology and new emerging stories and motifs that arise from the spirit of the depths in our work with the mythic imagination and its connection to the larger ecology of which we are part.
-In our practices and course-work, we try to impose and project as little as possible and distance ourselves from the colonial gaze of taking and extraction.
-Rather, we practice kinship through submersion in the imagination, ecology and mythology we engage and weave ourselves into a reciprocal relationship of listening and creative participation.
+In our practices and course-work, we try to impose and project as little as possible and distance ourselves from the colonial gaze of entitlement and extraction.
+Rather, we practice kinship through submersion in the imagination, deep ecology and mythology we engage and weave ourselves into a reciprocal relationship of listening and creative participation.

 core team